George W. Bush military service controversy: Release of military records

 On September 7, 2004, the White House released the flight logs recording the flights done by Bush as a pilot.
 A Pentagon spokeswoman said the logs were found at the National Personnel Records Center in St. Louis, which is the central repository for veterans' records.
 She said the logs were found among a batch of records sent to St. Louis from Norton Air Force Base in 1993, which were originally thought to contain records of active-duty officers rather than of National Guardsmen such as Bush.

 On September 24, 2004, under court order resulting from an earlier FOIA lawsuit filed by the Associated Press, the Pentagon released more documents.

 On September 29, 2004, the White House released a November 1974 document, saying it had been in Bush's personnel file and that the Pentagon had found it.

 On October 5, 2004, more than a week after a court-imposed deadline to turn over all records of Bush's military service, the Texas Air National Guard produced two previously unreleased documents (four pages of records) that included Bush's orders for his last day of active duty in 1973.

 On October 14, 2004, two weeks after Texas National Guard officials signed an oath swearing they had turned over all records, the Texas National Guard released 31 additional pages of documents found by two retired Army lawyers who went through Guard files under an agreement between the Texas National Guard and The Associated Press, which sued to gain access to the files.
 A Guard spokesman defended the continuing discoveries, saying Guard officials did not find all of Bush's records because they were disorganized and in poor shape.
 "These boxes are full of dirt and rat [excrement] and dead bugs.
 They have never [sic] been sitting in an uncontrolled climate," said Lt.
 Col. John Stanford.
 "It's a tough task to go through archives that were not set up in a way that you could easily go through them."

 Memos allegedly from Jerry Killian

 The "Killian documents" were initially claimed by CBS to have come from the "personal files" of the late Lt.
 Col. Jerry B. Killian, Bush's squadron commander during Bush's Air National Guard service.
 They describe preferential treatment during Bush's service, including pressure on Killian to "sugar coat" an annual officer rating report for the then 1st Lt.
 Bush.
-CBS aired the story on September 8, 2004, amid more releases of Bush's official records by the Department of Defense, including one just the day before as the result of a FOIA lawsuit by the Associated Press.
+CBS aired the story on September 8, 2004 on 60 Minutes II, amid more releases of Bush's official records by the Department of Defense, including one just the day before as the result of a FOIA lawsuit by the Associated Press.